Geriatrics

-Geriatrics, or geriatric medicine, is a medical specialty focused on providing care for the unique health needs of older adults.
+Geriatrics, or geriatric medicine, is a medical specialty focused on addressing the unique health needs of older adults.
 The term geriatrics originates from the Greek γέρων geron meaning "old man", and ιατρός iatros meaning "healer".
 It aims to promote health by preventing, diagnosing and treating disease in older adults.
-There is no defined age at which patients may be under the care of a geriatrician, or geriatric physician, a physician who specializes in the care of elderly people.
-Rather, this decision is guided by individual patient need and the caregiving structures available to them.
+Older adults may be healthy, but they're more likely to have chronic health concerns and require more medical care.
+There is not a defined age at which patients may be under the care of a geriatrician, or geriatric physician, a physician who specializes in the care of older people.
+Rather, this decision is guided by individual patient needs and the caregiving structures available to them.
 This care may benefit those who are managing multiple chronic conditions or experiencing significant age-related complications that threaten quality of daily life.
 Geriatric care may be indicated if caregiving responsibilities become increasingly stressful or medically complex for family and caregivers to manage independently.

 There is a distinction between geriatrics and gerontology.
 Gerontology is the multidisciplinary study of the aging process, defined as the decline in organ function over time in the absence of injury, illness, environmental risks or behavioral risk factors.
 However, geriatrics is sometimes called medical gerontology.

 Scope

 Differences between adult and geriatric medicine

 Geriatric providers receive specialized training in caring for elderly patients and promoting healthy aging.
-The care provided is one largely based on shared-decision making and is driven by patient goals and preferences, which can vary from preserving function, improving quality of life, or prolonging years of life.
-A guiding mnemonic commonly used by geriatricians in the United States and Canada is the 5 M's of Geriatrics which describes mind, mobility, mentation, medications and matters most to elicit patient values.
+The care provided is largely based on shared-decision making and is driven by patient goals and preferences, which can vary from preserving function, improving quality of life, or prolonging years of life.
+A guiding mnemonic commonly used by geriatricians in the United States and Canada is the 5 M's of Geriatrics which describes mind, mobility, multicomplexity, medications and matters most to elicit patient values.

-It is common for elderly adults to be managing multiple medical conditions, or, multi-morbidity.
+It is common for elderly adults to be managing multiple long-term conditions (multimorbidity).
 Age-associated changes in physiology drive a compounded increase in susceptibility to illness, disease-associated morbidity, and death.
-Furthermore, common diseases may present atypically in elderly patients, adding further diagnostic and therapeutical complexity in patient care.
+Moreover, common diseases may present atypically in elderly patients, adding further diagnostic and therapeutic complexity to patient care.

-Geriatrics is highly interdisciplinary consisting of specialty providers from the fields of medicine, nursing, pharmacy, social work, physical and occupational therapy.
-Elderly patients can receive care related to medication management, pain management, psychiatric and memory care, rehabilitation, long-term nursing care, nutrition and different forms of therapy including physical, occupational and speech.
-Non-medical considerations include social services, transitional care, advanced directives, power of attorney and other legal considerations.
+Geriatrics is highly interdisciplinary consisting of specialty providers from the fields of medicine, nursing, pharmacy, social work, and physical and occupational therapy.
+Elderly patients can receive care related to medication management, pain management, psychiatric and memory care, rehabilitation, long-term nursing care, nutrition, and different forms of therapy including physical, occupational, and speech.
+Non-medical considerations include social services, transitional care, advanced directives, power of attorney, and other legal considerations.